unitedstates/licensing/index.md

 #### For Government Works Produced by a Contractor

 Works produced under a contract with the government may be subject to copyright protection.
-To the extent necessary, any such contract should specify that any copyright in the work is transferred to the government.
+Any such contract should specify that any copyright in the work is transferred to the government.
 Works can then be shared with the following language:

 > This work was created through a government contract which assigned copyright to [the United States Government or Agency name].
 [Agency Name] waives copyright and related rights in the work worldwide through the CC0 1.0 Universal Public Domain Dedication (which can be found at [http://creativecommons.org/publicdomain/zero/1.0/](http://creativecommons.org/publicdomain/zero/1.0/)).